Global BBA (GBBA) Admission

 All applicants must complete a written exam to be considered for entrance to the Global BBA Program.

-You will have 30 minutes to answer the question and we will use Google Documents and Skype simultaneously for the exam.
+You will have 30 minutes to answer the question and we will use Google Documents and Zoom simultaneously for the exam.
 On the day of the exam, we will send you a link to open where the exam question will be posted.
-If you have difficulties using Google, we have alternative methods.
+If you have difficulties using the applications mentioned, we have alternative methods.

 Those domestically can choose to have their interview in Osaka or Tokyo via video Conference technology or come to the Nisshin / Nagakute campus for in-person interviews.
 Overseas applicants can use Skype, Zoom or Google Meets.